jcansdale/extract-mp3/README.md

 This will download all tracks in the specified playlist as MP4 files and then convert them to MP3 files using `pydub`, saving them to the current directory.

+## Filename Sanitization

+To ensure compatibility across different file systems and prevent errors during file saving, filenames derived from YouTube titles are sanitized to remove or replace illegal characters.
+This process involves removing characters that are not allowed in filenames on certain operating systems, such as slashes, colons, and asterisks.
+This sanitization step is performed automatically by the `download_track.py` script before saving any files.

 ## Docker Support

 To run this application using Docker, follow these steps: